johnelliott/wb-web/README.md

 ![diagram of waybot system](https://github.com/johnelliott/wb-web/blob/master/2016-system.jpeg "Waybot system 2016")

 ### Origins
 This app started as a way to experiment with node, websockets and chart libraries running  and ran locally with the counter connecting directly to the server process.
-Later I re-did most of the code to use PouchDB, redux and react on the client and deploy it to a cloud server.
+Later I re-did most of the code to use PouchDB, redux and react on the client and deployed it to a cloud server.
 This required a serial-http bridge—[wb-upload](https://github.com/johnelliott/wb-upload)—to bring the data to the server.

 ## Development
 - CouchDB is required for local development.